alexfikl/uvt-beamer/README.md

 we recommend using a free sans serif font instead, e.g `\usepackage{helvet}` for the Helvetica look-alike Nimbus Sans L or `\usepackage{paratype}` for the PT Sans fonts that resemble Myriad Pro better.

+If you are using `XeLaTeX` or `LuaLaTeX`, there are many other nice fonts to keep in mind that would work well.
+For example: Carlito (a Calibri clone), Caladea (a Cambria clone), Montserrat (inspired by Gotham), Adobe Source Sans, etc. A nice font will always make your presentation look nicer!

 ## What it looks like